800-999-7378

 A Brief History of Wireless Ethernet (Wi-Fi)

-In the 1980s, the IEEE (Institute of Electrical & Electronics Engineers) developed the 802.11 standards for Wireless Local Area Network (WLAN) communication.
-These standardized important parameters, for example, which frequencies in the wireless spectrum should be used (2.4 GHz & 5.0GHz, etc.), and MAC & physical layer parameters.
+In the 1980s, the IEEE (Institute of Electrical and Electronics Engineers) developed the 802.11 standards for Wireless Local Area Network (WLAN) communication.
+These standardized important parameters, for example, which frequencies in the wireless spectrum that should be used (2.4 GHz and 5.0GHz, etc.), and MAC and physical layer parameters.

 In 1999, the Wi-Fi Alliance was formed, stating how the 802.11 standards are interpreted and improving cross-compatibility between wireless devices.
 In the image above, you can see how Wi-Fi (based on the 802.11 standards) has advanced with faster data transfer speeds, channel bandwidths, and antenna configurations over the years.
 The letter after 802.11 is used to denote the speed that each Wi-Fi-capable device is designed to handle.